Fusion/python-aio-geojson-query/README.md

 # python-aio-geojson-query

-This library is my attempt at creating a generalized client for the [aio-json-client](https://github.com/exxamalte/python-aio-geojson-nsw-rfs-incidents) library.
+This library is my attempt at creating a generalized client for the [aio-geojson-client](https://github.com/exxamalte/python-aio-geojson-client) library.

 Of course, this requires some uncomfortable contorting as the properties in a GeoJson feed are free-form (see [rfc7946](https://tools.ietf.org/html/rfc7946))

 This is currently under development, so apologies for the bugs.

 ## Installation
-`pip install something-something (TODO!)`
+`pip install aio-geojson-query`

 ## Usage
 See below for examples of how this library can be used.
-After instantiating a particular class - feed or feed manager - and supply the required parameters, you can call `update` to retrieve the feed data.
+After instantiating a particular class - feed or feed manager - and supplying the required parameters, you can call `update` to retrieve the feed data.
 The return value will be a tuple of a status code and the actual data in the form of a list of feed entries specific to the selected feed.